kjxlau/primerdesign/README.md

 Hello.
 I have designed a series of 4-part python scripts to generate candidate primers and probes for Polymerase Chain Reaction (PCR) in your experiments.

-I will explain each of the four part python script as follows:
+I will explain each of the 4-part python scripts as follows:

 <br />